 Tano Road is linked to Las Dos, La Tierra, and Aldea, all of which sits northeast of Las Campanas.
 Perfect for outdoors lover, Tano Road is close to several hiking spots, including the La Tierra Trails.
 With rural communities that wake up to breathtaking views of the Sangre de Cristo Mountains, Tano Road and its accompanying neighborhoods are perfect for those looking for a bit more privacy and seclusion.
 In addition to great hiking, they’re also a short drive from The Club at Las Campanas, the Santa Fe Opera, and the Marty Sanchez Golf Course.

 Santa Fe is a beautiful city to call home with a variety of neighborhoods that appeal to every type, whether you want to live closer to the hustle and bustle of downtown or further out toward the mountains.
 Finding a place to call home in the right neighborhood, however, can be challenging without the right real estate team.
 Ricky Allen and Cathy Griffith are a team with more than 30 years of experience, and their passion for Santa Fe is unmatched.
 They’ll work diligently to help you find the best part of town for your family.
-If you want to explore what Santa Fe real estate has to offer, get in touch with Ricky and Cathy today.
+If you want to explore what Santa Fe real estate has to offer, get in touch with our experienced Santa Fe real estate agents today.